 1. The full procedure for the elaboration of Codex standards is as follows.
 The Commission decides, taking into account the "Criteria for the Establishment of Work Priorities and for the Establishment of Subsidiary Bodies", that a standard should be elaborated and also which subsidiary body or other body should undertake the work.
 Decisions to elaborate standards may also be taken by subsidiary bodies of the Commission in accordance with the above-mentioned criteria subject to subsequent approval by the Commission or its Executive Committee at the earliest possible opportunity.
 The Secretariat arranges for the preparation of a "proposed draft standard" which is circulated to governments for comments and is then considered in the light of these by the subsidiary body concerned which may present the text to the Commission as a "draft standard".
-If the Commission adopts the "draft standard" it is sent to governments for further consideration by the subsidiary body concerned, the Commission reconsiders the draft and may adopt it as a "Codex standard".
+If the Commission adopts the "draft standard" it is sent to governments for further comments and in the light of these and after further consideration by the subsidiary body concerned, the Commission reconsiders the draft and may adopt it as a "Codex standard".
 The procedure is described in Part 1 of this document.